UniconLabs/dockerized-idp-testbed/README.md

 ADD shib-jetty-base/alpn.ini /opt/shib-jetty-base/start.d/
 ```

-> This will automatically accept the GPLv2 license used by the APLN library utilized by Jetty.
+> This will automatically accept the GPLv2 license used by the ALPN library utilized by Jetty.

 2. Create and populate `idp-http2/shib-jetty-base/alpn.ini`: